-They may even need motivation to make sure they turn up!
+They may even need the motivation to make sure they turn up!

 The job is certainly not only about exercise.
-A personal trainer has to learn what motivates their clients, get in their heads and make sure that they succeed.
+Personal trainers must learn what motivates their clients, get in their heads, and ensure they succeed.

-A personal trainer will provide an overall exercise plan for each of their clients based on a number of criteria but most importantly, their age, fitness levels and what it is they hope to achieve by working out.
+A personal trainer will provide an overall exercise plan for each client based on several criteria but most importantly, their age, fitness levels, and what they hope to achieve by working out.

 They will then implement that plan in supervised training sessions, guiding and motivating them each step of the way as the client tries to improve their fitness or rehabilitate and strengthen muscles or joints.